-In cases where the final disposition is Dismissal, the Vice President, Student Success' Office retains student conduct records for fifty years from the date of the Notice of final disposition.
+In cases where the final disposition is Dismissal, the Dean of Student Success office retains student conduct records for fifty years from the date of the Notice of final disposition.

-For cases that do not result in dismissal but which are required to be included in the Clatsop Community College Jeanne Clery Crime Statistics Report, the Vice President, Student Success' Office retains student conduct records for seven years from the date of the Notice of final disposition.
+For cases that do not result in dismissal but which are required to be included in the Clatsop Community College Jeanne Clery Crime Statistics Report, the Dean of Student Success office retains student conduct records for seven years from the date of the Notice of final disposition.
 Student conduct records in all other cases are retained for five years from the date of the Notice of final disposition.